Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 And the 'craps,' this year, were somewhat slow. . . .

-To read the entire poem, please visit, “Mrs. Judge Jenkins,” at The Poets Garret.
+To read the entire poem, please visit, "Mrs. Judge Jenkins," at The Literature Network.

-The literary parody is generally employed to deride the original work, but Bret Harte’s failed parody goes off the rails when he adds an issue that the original did not address.
-The straw man is always an ugly character who burns up in the fire of the builder’s own inflammatory ignorance.
+The literary parody is generally employed to deride the original work, but Bret Harte’s failed parody loses it force when he has his speaker add an issue that the original did not address.
+As a rhetorical fallacy, the strawman is almost always an ugly character who burns up in the fire of the builder’s own inflammatory ignorance.

 Couplets 1–6: Inauspicious Beginning